Erica Nockalls: Dutch Head

 Dutch Head is an alternative pop project conceived by George Taylor with material co-written and vocalised by Nockalls.
 Their debut release is a full album entitled The Music of Sound (2016).

 Tronos

 In 2015 Nockalls accepted an invitation from Shane Embury (Napalm Death) to take part as vocalist in his collaboration project Tronos.

 Live session work

 Nockalls toured as live violinist, viola player and backing vocalist for Fink on the Wheels Turn Beneath My Feet European tour, 2012.

 Art

 Nockalls held her debut gallery exhibition at Havill & Travis, Birmingham, in 2014.
 The event was an album launch for her second studio album release EN2.
 She created a painting for each album track, using each song's subject matter as inspiration.
 The paintings were displayed at listening stations for each song.

 Nockalls is a self-taught artist and paints with oils on canvas, often preferring to use her fingers instead of brushes.

 Personal life

-Nockalls' partner was fellow musician Miles Hunt.
+Nockalls' partner was fellow musician Miles Hunt, their relationship ended in 2018.